 Mise en Place Definition

-Mise en place, pronounced meez-ahn-plahss, is a French cooking term which means a more exact translation would be something like "put into some places.""put into place."
-On TV cooking shows, such as on the Food Network, this term is usually used to refer to having all of your ingredients prepared and ready to use in your dish before you begin cooking.
-When chopped vegetables and all the other ingredients for a dish are laid out in little containers, to be handy at a moment's notice, the chefs call this the "mise en place."1 However, the term has much a much broader meaning then just preparing ingredients or gathering ingredients in advance of cooking.
+Mise en place, pronounced meez-ahn-plahss, is a French cooking term which means “put into place.”
+1A more exact translation would be something like “put into some places” or “put things into place” On TV cooking shows, such as on the Food Network, this term is usually used to refer to having all of your ingredients prepared and ready to use in your dish before you begin cooking.
+When chopped vegetables and all the other ingredients for a dish are laid out in little containers, to be handy at a moment’s notice, the chefs call this the “mise en place.
+It is technically not a noun but it is so often used this way that to use it differently here would only be confusing.
+The term has much a much broader meaning then just preparing ingredients or gathering ingredients in advance of cooking.

 Out of all the terms aspiring chefs will use and hear in culinary school, mise en place be the most popular.
 According to many former culinary arts students, the term mise en place was used constantly.
 Instructors will not only drill into you the importance of getting organized and having everything ready to go, but they will scrupulously check over your preparatory work.